 - Time to Wine + Dine: Setting the Date + Itinerary

 Setting the date and itinerary takes the most organization throughout the planning process!
 Take into consideration the date, time, and group size of your fling.
 What type of celebration are you looking for?
-If you?re looking to vineyard-hop, I?d recommend staying within 3-4 vineyard visits in one day.
+If you’re looking to vineyard-hop, I’d recommend staying within 3-4 vineyard visits in one day.
 On my recent trip, I visited Jonathan Edwards Winery, Stonington Vineyards, and Saltwater Farm Vineyard, which were all within 15 miles of one another, making it nice and easy to sip and enjoy the grounds at our leisure!

 What season are you looking to celebrate?
 The bachelorette is usually planned a few weeks before the wedding, but if guests are coming from near and far, you may want to plan around their travel schedule.
-Weekends in the summer will be very busy with other winery-goers, while mid to late fall will be a bit quieter.

-Insider?s Tip: It is ALWAYS recommended to contact your local wineries with the details of your event, and any large groups of 8 or more beforehand.
+Insider’s Tip: It is ALWAYS recommended to contact your local wineries with the details of your event, and any large groups of 8 or more beforehand.
 If you have bridesmaids under 21, some vineyards may not be able to accommodate.
 Coming by limo?
 Ask if they have limo parking available.

 - Partners in Wine: The Invitee List

-Once the itinerary is set in stone, it?s time to create your guest list and send out those invitations!
-Surprise party or not, don?t leave your bride in the dark; remember to ask for her personal guest list!
+Once the itinerary is set in stone, it’s time to create your guest list and send out those invitations!
+Surprise party or not, don’t leave your bride in the dark; remember to ask for her personal guest list!
 To ensure you have all family and friends at the celebration, plan and notify invitees of the date (or date options – use a Doodle Poll) and the itinerary a few months in advance, allowing them to prepare accordingly.

-Insider?s Tip: Facebook Events is an easy and seamless free tool to keep your invitees in-the-know about the day?s festivities.
+Insider’s Tip: Facebook Events is an easy and seamless free tool to keep your invitees in-the-know about the day’s festivities.

-- Don?t Make ?Pour?
-Decisions: Booking Transportation
+- Don’t Make ‘Pour’ Decisions: Booking Transportation

 The most important factor while sipping your way through the Trail is safe transportation (AKA a Designated Driver – DD).
 The CT Wine Trial works with reliable Tourism Partners like Gateway Limousine Inc. to ensure you get to and from your location safe and sound.
 Besides, there are too many other aspects of the celebration you need to focus on, so let the experts chauffer you and the bride brigade!
 Pricing will vary, but there are plenty of options such as Uber or having your own designated driver in the party.